-- Currently, sections 10 and 11 of the Act are not sufficient to give effect to policy developments such as the PLAS. - No provision is made for the Minister to acquire all types of movable and immovable property or economic enterprises essential for sustainable land reform. - The acquisition, maintenance, planning, development, improvement and disposal of property are also not adequately provided for.
+- Currently, sections 10 and 11 of the Act are not sufficient to give effect to policy developments. - No provision is made for the Minister to acquire all types of movable and immovable property or economic enterprises essential for sustainable land reform. - The acquisition, maintenance, planning, development, improvement and disposal of property are also not adequately provided for.